hthuwal/ARC-Challenge/notes/progress_report.md

 #### Improving edge label comparison

 Scoring two edges with different labels between same nodes.
-All scores are on the ARC dataset using the stannford openIE.
+All scores are on the ARC dataset using the Stanford openIE.

 - Simple: Fraction of words that match
-    + Without Coreference: 27.41
+    + Without Co-reference Resolution: 27.41
-    + With Coreference:
+    + With Co-reference Resolution:

 - ~~Edit Distance is the score~~
-    + Without Coreference: 26.75
+    + Without Co-reference Resolution: 26.75
-    + With Coreference:
     + Mistake: Wrong metric.
 Large distance should mean less score

 - 1 - Normalized edit distance (E)
-    + Without Coreference: 28.124288
+    + Without Co-reference Resolution: 28.124288
-    + With Coreference:
+    + With Co-reference Resolution: 28.2949

-- Jaccard Similarity1 (J1)
+- Jaccard Similarity 1 (J1)
     + Each edge label converted to set of characters
-    + Without Coreference: 28.38026
+    + Without Co-reference Resolution: 28.38026
-    + With Coreference:
+    + With Co-reference Resolution: 27.9892

-- Jaccard Similarity2 (J2)
+- Jaccard Similarity 2 (J2)
     + Each edge label converted to set of words
-    + Without Coreference: 27.68344
+    + Without Co-reference Resolution: 27.68344
-    + With Coreference:
+    + With Co-reference Resolution: 27.9109

 - J1 + J2
-    + Without Coreference: 27.868
+    + Without Co-reference Resolution: 27.868
+    + With Co-reference Resolution: 27.762
     + This I was sure would increase the score but it didn't.

 - E + J1
-    + Without Coreference: 28.252
+    + Without Co-reference Resolution: 28.252

----
+    + With Co-reference Resolution: 27.569

+Doing Co-reference Resolution seems to have a negative impact on the total score except for the naive edge comparison and Edit distance approach.

+~~TODO: Check if same behaviour is observed in Precision @ 1~~

-#### Trying python multicore
+#### Trying python multi core

 Converted the preprocessing code to multi thread to reduce time.